carriegale2710/todos-app/front-end/README.md

 - Button component: Fixed up hover bug for shadows.
 Refactored how callback functions are passed in.
 - CategoryTag: Conditional rendering: Changes to 'Edit' on hover.
 - TaskList: Created a `List vs Grid View` feature: Toggle Button changes display layout -> rows vs cards _new_

+### 03/07/2025 - Responsive Modal

+- Categorised components into presentational vs container folders.
+- Downloaded icon set from Google Material UI and updated favicon.
+- Created generic presentational Modal component with responsive close button thats reusable for both adding/editing either a task/category.
+Forms are passed in as children props.

 ## What did you struggle with?